SWI-Prolog/contrib-protobufs/protobufs_overview.md

 Therefore, negative values are space-inefficient, but they are allowed.

-An earlier version of protobuf_message/2 assumed that enumeration values could not be zero, and there might still be incorrect assumptions in the code,' resulting in either exceptions or silent failure.
+An earlier version of protobuf_message/2 assumed that enumeration values could not be zero, and there might still be incorrect assumptions in the code, resulting in either exceptions or silent failure.

 #### Heterogeneous Collections {#protobufs-heterogeneous}